doximity/neo4j-http/README.md

 * `NEO4J_HTTP_USER_AGENT` - The user agent name provided in the request - defaults to `"Ruby Neo4j Http Client"`
 * `NEO4J_REQUEST_TIMEOUT_IN_SECONDS` - The number of seconds for the http request to time out if provided - defaults to `nil`

-The URI path used for connecting to Neo4j wil be `/db/data/transaction/commit` to make it compliant with v3.5 of Neo4j

 These configuration values can also be set during initalization, and take precedence over the environment variables:

 ```ruby